ckincaid17/cs106a-summer-2018/README.md

 ROOT - the root URL for the hosted version of this website OUTPUT_DIR - the default output directory for compiled files TEMPLATE_DIR - the directory to compile
+ROOT_TEMPLATE - the "meta-template" containing the <head>, footer, etc. inside which all other templates are rendered.
 IGNORE_DIRS - directories within TEMPLATE_DIR that should be ignored
 ```